wording

 The favor of your reply is requested by June 12, 2026.

-More direct version:
+More direct response line:

 Please reply by June 12, 2026.